-Indoor mould is fundamentally a moisture problem, and moisture is fundamentally a climate problem.
+Indoor mold is fundamentally a moisture problem, and moisture is fundamentally a climate problem.
 Here's what Idaho's mixed climate means for your home, and the controls that actually work in this kind of climate.

 Idaho's climate profile in plain numbers